E28MS/CloudPortfolio/Projects/AZ-104.md/onboarder.md

 Another error I encountered lead me to realise that in order to create the user, they needed to be linked to my domain name.

+Solutions:
+I resolved this by ensuring that their email account was linked to my domain name and this resolved the error.

+###  Unauthorised error

+In order to create the new user with their groups and roles incuded from the beginning, I built another LogicApp for a different user.
+This allowed me to really understand the process, the errors and how everything fits together.
+This went smoothly until the final HTTP action, where I got an Unauthorised error.
+This seems to be linked to the token I got in Step 2, so I focussed my troubleshooting on how to resolve this.

 ## Outcomes

 Here I created a new user, using my Automatic Onboarder: